openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 ### `transform_model()`

-The function accepts a const shared pointer to `ov::Model` object and applies common and plugin-specific transformations on a copied graph to make the graph more friendly to hardware operations.
-For details how to write custom plugin-specific transformation, please, refer to [Writing OpenVINO™ transformations](@ref openvino_docs_transformations) guide.
-See detailed topics about network representation:
+The function accepts a const shared pointer to `ov::Model` object and applies common and device-specific transformations on a copied model to make it more friendly to hardware operations.
+For details how to write custom device-specific transformation, please, refer to [Writing OpenVINO™ transformations](@ref openvino_docs_transformations) guide.
+See detailed topics about model representation:
     * [Intermediate Representation and Operation Sets](@ref openvino_docs_MO_DG_IR_and_opsets)
     * [Quantized models](@ref openvino_docs_ie_plugin_dg_quantized_networks).

 @snippet template/src/plugin.cpp plugin:transform_model

-> **NOTE**: After all these transformations, a `ov::Model` object contains operations which can be perfectly mapped to backend kernels.
+> **NOTE**: After all these transformations, an `ov::Model` object contains operations which can be perfectly mapped to backend kernels.
 E.g. if backend has kernel computing `A + B` operations at once, the `transform_model` function should contain a pass which fuses operations `A` and `B` into a single custom operation `A + B` which fits backend kernels set.

 ### `query_model()`

-Use the method with the `HETERO` mode, which allows to distribute network execution between different devices based on the `ov::Node::get_rt_info()` map, which can contain the `"affinity"` key.
+Use the method with the `HETERO` mode, which allows to distribute model execution between different devices based on the `ov::Node::get_rt_info()` map, which can contain the `"affinity"` key.
 The `query_model` method analyzes operations of provided `model` and returns a list of supported operations via the ov::SupportedOpsMap structure.
 The `query_model` firstly applies `transform_model` passes to input `ov::Model` argument.
-After this, the transformed network in ideal case contains only operations are 1:1 mapped to kernels in computational backend.
+After this, the transformed model in ideal case contains only operations are 1:1 mapped to kernels in computational backend.
 In this case, it's very easy to analyze which operations is supposed (`m_backend` has a kernel for such operation or extensions for the operation is provided) and not supported (kernel is missed in `m_backend`):

 1. Store original names of all operations in input `ov::Model`
 2. Apply `transform_model` passes.
-Note, the names of operations in a transformed network can be different and we need to restore the mapping in the steps below.
+Note, the names of operations in a transformed model can be different and we need to restore the mapping in the steps below.
 3. Construct `supported` map which contains names of original operations.
 Note, that since the inference is performed using OpenVINO™ reference backend, the decision whether the operation is supported or not depends on whether the latest OpenVINO opset contains such operation.
 4. `ov.SupportedOpsMap` contains only operations which are fully supported by `m_backend`.